Originally published: 24 March 2026

 - Maintaining stock for replacements

-Many businesses include respirators within PPE kits to simplify supply and ensure consistency.
+Many businesses include respirators within PPE kits to simplify supply and improve consistency.

 Choosing the right respirators for your team

-Providing appropriate respiratory protection is essential for maintaining safe working environments.
+Providing appropriate respiratory protection is essential for maintaining safe working environments where airborne hazards are present.

-By understanding the differences between FFP1, FFP2 and FFP3 masks, businesses can select the most suitable PPE for their teams.
+By understanding the difference between FFP1, FFP2 and FFP3 masks, businesses can choose the most suitable respirators for their teams and help reduce exposure risk.

 Related PPE guides